 Stage 3: “Conscious Competence” is when the person understands the components of the skill set and is using the skill but they have to think about it each time and hence are not yet applying it instinctively.
 So in the case of our example, this is a teacher using their star charts with younger children and applying them correctly to motivate the class but they do it through a structured pre-set way, not one yet happening with free synergy.
 It is probable in this case that the teacher is not yet able to distinguish the difference between the “means”, the use of the star chart”, from the “ends”, motivation and control, and hence may have less instinct for whether the “means” stops achieving the “ends” which can happen.
 It is the great manager’s job here to remind the staff member there is a further stage to seek.

-Stage 3 is when you know but you have to think about it and managers here need to remind that mastery is when start doing it instinctively.
+Stage 3 is when you know but you have to think about it and managers here need to remind that mastery only exists when you start doing it instinctively.

 Stage 4: “Un-conscious Competence” is when you know what you need to know and know how to implement it but no longer need to think about how to do it.
 In a simple sense this is process of a great speech being delivered without the speaker needing to look at paper, nor setting specifically what they will say.
 The words no longer need to be “thought about”, they exist by themselves.
-In our example this would be a teacher who identifies with the “ends”, motivation and control, and can implement multiple means to get there, adjusting to moods and moments, and doesn’t need to think about the process of doing it, they have ability to react this skill set to the students.
+In our example this would be a teacher who identifies with the “ends”, motivation and control, and can implement multiple means to get there, adjusting to moods and student personalities, and they don’t need to think about the process of doing it, they have ability to react this skill set to specific scenario no matter what it be.
 A great manager’s role in stage 4 is encouraging as much usage of this skill as possible but it also important to remind the staff member that “mastery” is never fixed, it is always transitory, and will only ever be maintained by continuous sharpening of the saw.

 Stage 4: is when you know but no longer need to think about it and a great manager harnesses the usage of this mastery to the benefit of the whole team.

 So when working towards being the very best manager you can be, remember that cause macro goals are achieved by micro skills and attitudes, it is critical to have some form of identifying both where you and your team are in those micro skills.
 The learning pyramid is a great way of doing this as when you see things in stages you can correctly identify the action needed to push to the next level.
-So from now when you sense you or you staff need to improve, think in what skill areas and then break down that individual skill into stages and work out where you or they are at and then provide the support and management that specific stage needs.
+So from now when you sense you or you staff need to improve in a concrete tasks, breakdown what skill is needed and then work out where you or they are at in the learning pyramid in that skill and then provide the support and management that specific stage needs.

-Great managers know where they and their staff are on the learning pyramid.
+Great managers know where they and their staff are on the learning pyramid in micro skills.